Reversible Poisson-Kirchhoff Systems: Statistical properties of the tessellation

 \item[$(i)$] Now, we have two ways to prove the mean number of connected components that do not touch the northern or eastern sides of the rectangle, which is the same as the one which do not touch the southern or western sides of the rectangle by Theorem~\ref{thm:reversible}.
 Just remark that any connected component has only one north-east corner and one south-west corner.
 Hence, the mean number of connected components is both equal to the mean number of nodes of types $\VB \cup \HB \cup \CC$, and to the mean number of nodes of types $\VA \cup \HA \cup \CC$.

 \item[$(iii)$] We treat the case where $a$ is fixed and $b \to \infty$.
 By monotonicity, we can assume that $b$ is integer-valued.
 Let $\vad$ be a random drawing on $[0,a] \times \RR_+$.
-For any integer $n \geq 0$, we denote by $M_n$, the restriction of $\vad$ to $[0,a] \times \{n\}$.
-The process $(M_n)$ is a Markov chain and, according to Corollary~\ref{cor:stat}, it admits an invariant measure.
+For any integer $n \geq 0$, we denote by $M_n$, the restriction of $\vad$ to the segment $[0,a] \times \{n\}$.
+The process $(M_n)$ is a Markov chain and, according to Corollary~\ref{cor:revers}~$\ref{en:stat}$, it admits an invariant measure.
 Moreover, this chain is irreducible since the empty set (no line going up) can be reached with positive probability from any starting configuration.
-Thus, according to classical results from~\cite{MT93} (see also~\cite[Theorem~1]{AG11}), this chain is Harris recurrent and the law of large numbers applies. \qedhere \end{enumerate} \end{proof}
+Thus, according to classical results on Markov chains having an accessible atom (see~\cite[Section~15.1]{MT93} and~\cite[Theorem~1]{AG11}), this chain is Harris recurrent and the law of large numbers applies. \qedhere \end{enumerate} \end{proof}